 Choosing Optimal Tolerances

-As a mechanical designer you want to put optimal tolerances on your drawings.
-Tolerances that are big enough for a low price and small enough to ensure a good fit of the assembly.
-A tolerance stack-up analysis is an excellent tool to derive these optimal tolerances.
-Tolerance analysis focuses mainly on the simplified question: do all the parts fit?
-And as a designer, you will of course always keep an eye on the cost.
+As a mechanical designer, you want optimal tolerances on your drawings.
+Tolerances that are large enough for a low price and small enough to ensure a good fit of the assembly.
+Tolerance stack-up analysis is an excellent tool for deriving these optimal tolerances.
+Tolerance analysis focuses on the simple question: do all the parts fit?
+And, as a designer, you will always have cost in mind.

 Step Plan Tolerance Stack-up Analysis

-1. First you determine which dimension in the assembly you want to analyze, the so called critical dimension.
+1. First you determine which dimension in the assembly you want to analyze, the so called the critical dimension.

 Statistical or Worst-Case Stack-Up